securitybunker/databunker.org/content/doc/start/_index.md

 1. Manage consent forms
 1. View audit events

-You can use the ``DEMO`` **root token** to get access to admin panel.
+You can use the ``DEMO`` **root token** to get access to the admin panel.

-GDPR Relevance:
+The admin pannel allows to:
-* Right to Erasure: The "forget me" feature supports the GDPR right to erasure.
+* Delete user records in compliance with GDPR "forget me" requests.
-* Consent Management: Proper consent management is crucial for GDPR compliance.
+* Manage consent permissions.
+Proper consent management is crucial for GDPR compliance.
-* Accountability: The audit log helps demonstrate compliance with GDPR's accountability principle.
+* View audit logs.
+The audit log helps demonstrate compliance with GDPR's accountability principle.

 #### End-User Access:

-Databunker provides a dedicated customer portal, allowing end users to access and manage their personal information.
-This feature is crucial for GDPR compliance, particularly concerning data subject rights.
+Databunker provides an optional customer portal, allowing end users to access and manage their personal information.
+This feature helps with GDPR compliance, particularly concerning data subject rights.

 Key Features:
-1. Secure Login: End users can log in using their email address or phone number.
+1. Secure login.
+End users can log in using their email address or phone number.
 Databunker generates a random password and sends it to the user via email or SMS to verify their identity.
-1. Data View and Modification: Users can view, review, and request modifications to their personal data.
+1. Data view and modifications.
+Users can view, review, and request modifications to their personal data.
 1. View audit events and request account deletion.

 GDPR Relevance: